dcascaldi/pandemic_priors/Python/README.txt

-Files and replication JULIA codes of Cascaldi-Garcia, D., "Pandemic Priors"
+Files and replication Python codes of Cascaldi-Garcia, D., "Pandemic Priors"

 Use of code for research purposes is permitted as long as proper reference to source is given.
 ______________________________________